 - Stir slowly and allow it to come to a boil and bubble.

-- It will thicken a bit after a minute or two.
-Turn IP off.
+- Turn IP off.
+Allow to sit for at least 10 minutes to thicken.
 The longer it sits the thicker it will become too.
 Serve! (top with more cheese if you're a real cheese lover.